ShenduoZhang/shenduo.icu/courses.md

 - Grade: 97/A/4.0
 - Cheatsheet Language: Chinese

 Review contents and summary are here [pdf](/CS/DataAna/1.pdf) [concepts](CS/DataAna/1.concepts).
-The concepts version contains different layer which can be used as a self-test.
+The concepts version contains different layers which can be used as a self-test.

 ## Elements of financial statistics

 - Lecturer: Yongchang Hui
 - Institute: Xi'an Jiaotong University
 - Reference book:
-- Grade:
+- Grade: 87/A-/3.7

+The English translation on my transcript for this class was The Elements of Financial Econometrics, which was the name of one of the books we used rather than the name of the class.
 I used an older student's notes, Yuji Lin who's now a graduate student at Xi'an Jiaotong University, as my review contents.
 I apppreciate his help and support not only for this particular help, but also on offering many important information for my career.
+I'm not able to offer meaningful help to you, sorry for that.

 ## Elements of biostatistics

-- Lecturer:
+- Lecturer: Limin Li
 - Institute: Xi'an Jiaotong University
-- Reference book:
+- Reference book: *Funtamentals of Biostatistics, Bernard Rosner*
-- Grade:
+- Grade: 92/A/4.0
 - Cheatsheet Language: Chinese

+I made notes on my textbook, which won't be available online due to copyright reasons.
+The class also covered more contents than represented here. [pdf](CS/biostat/1.pdf) [concept](CS/biostat/1.concept)

-# Elementary classes in mathematics
+# Classes in mathematics

-## Mathematical analysis(Chinese)

-- Lecturer: Tian Li
-- Institute: Xi'an Jiaotong University
-- Reference book: Lecture notes
-- Grade:
-  1. 90/A
-  2. 90/A
-  3. 93/A
-- Note Language: Chinese

-Simply the best class I've ever taken in Xi'an Jiaotong University!
-My poor hand writing does not match up with the contents.
-[OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwggSzfd1T_40d_XAy?e=vFwVNC)

-## Advanced algebra

-- Lecturer: Wei Wang
-- Institute: Xi'an Jiaotong University
-- Reference book: Lecture notes
-- Grade:
-  1. 80/B/3.0
-  2. 79/B/3.0
-- Note Language: Chinese

-This class was notorious for its hard exams among the class of 2021.
-But professor Wang did put a lot of efforts into it.
-I definitely could have done better.
-[OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwigb__Toq9opu9Pza)

-## Complex analysis

-- Lecturer: Hongbin Chen
-- Institute: Xi'an Jiaotong University
-- Reference book: *Complex Analysis, E. Stein*
-- Grade: 91/A/4.0
-- Note Language: Chinese

-The note is missing many important parts because I bought the book and switched to taking notes on the book for some while.[OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwgah8y9gs0tZ3B-dsUw)

-## Real analysis
+## Stochastic calculus and brownian motion*

-- Lecturer: Lizhou Wang
+- Lecturer: Michael Damron
-- Institute: Xi'an Jiaotong University
+- Institute: Georgia Institute of Technology
-- Reference book: Lecture notes
+- Reference book: GTM274-*Brownian motion, Martingale and Stochastic Calculus, Le Gall*
-- Grade: 96/A/4.0
+- Grade: Audit, won't be available
-- Note Language: Chinese
+- Note Language: English

-This real analysis class was too elementary since it didn't cover $L^p$ space and many other important topics.[OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwgah6w5kr7aP7h9JB0Q)
+Check out Michael's website for his great notes!
+[Math 7244](http://people.math.gatech.edu/~mdamron6/teaching/Fall_2019/Math_7244/index.html)
+Mine expected to come soon.

 ## Functional analysis